 The teacher provides intervention in the classroom, and according to any 504, SST, IEP plans that have been agreed on.
 Teachers may provide small group instruction, one-on-one tutoring or make accommodations to assignments or assessments based on student needs in the classroom.
-At Sam Webb a retired teacher comes in twice a week to assist the teacher with small group or one-on-one instruction to enable underperforming students with meeting standards.
-Sam Webb School provides Special Education support with both a pullout and push in program no more than two times a day and no more than 90 minutes a day for those students who need it.
-Sam Webb School has a teacher and provides a retired teacher who comes in twice a week and provides EL support to our English learners in all grade levels.
 For ELD support students may be dual enrolled in both Sam Webb and the High School.
 Sam Webb is a one classroom school and because of that the students have several programs available to them to assist them with meeting the standards.

-Evidence-based educational practices to raise student achievement am Webb School and HUSD have purchased several new programs, and some have come with the new curriculum with newly researched and implemented engaging teaching strategies in implementing common practices throughout the school site.
+Evidence-based educational practices to raise student achievement

+Webb School and HUSD have purchased several new programs, and some have come with the new curriculum with newly researched and implemented engaging teaching strategies in implementing common practices throughout the school site.
 Teachers are using proven practices that have students engaged in hands on, project base activities.
 Our students, generally speaking our students are motivated to raise their achievement because they want to return to the high school in order to graduate with their students.